-“In Derrick Brooks Charities Rites of Passage Mentoring Program, mentors believe in sisterhood and making a positive impact on young ladies lives and acknowledging GOD in all we do.” -Carol Brooks and ROPP Mentors
+“In Derrick Brooks Charities Rites of Passage Mentoring Program, mentors believe in sisterhood, making a positive impact in young ladies lives and acknowledging GOD in all we do.”

-To empower and encourage morals and values that will last a lifetime, while building character that will enable young ladies to transition into successful women.
+To empower and encourage morals and values that will last a lifetime, while building the character that will enable young ladies to transition into successful women.

 Mentor and Volunteer Requirements

 All mentors and volunteers must go through a training session before becoming a mentor or volunteer.
 Training consists of the following topics: